diwasatreya/Recluse-Bot/README.md

 - Dont say u created it when u didnt
 - dont copy paste or u will never learn
 ##### Things you should to do:
-- Suscribe to Atreya YT
+- Suscribe to  KP 18 AKA Atreya
 - star this repo
 - fork this repo
 - follow me